|

 July 2000 - MOTORCYCLE CONSUMER NEWS

-We have tested heated covers that fit over your handgrips, and even heating elements that fit under your handgrips, but these are complete handgrip units, with the heating elements built right in, like the factory would do it.
+under your handgrips, but these are complete handgrip units, with the heating elements built right in, like the factory would do it.

 -Fred Rau